A model for configuration spaces of points: The Cattaneo-Felder-Mnev graph complex and operad

 \begin{prop} The dg commutative algebras $\pdGra_V(n)$ for $n=1,2,\dots$ assemble to form a cooperadic right $\pdGra_D$ comodule $\pdGra_V$ in dg commutative algebras. \end{prop} \begin{proof}

 The cooperadic coactions are defined through formulas similar to \eqref{eq:graphs coaction} and proof of the associativity axiom is formally the same as the proof of the previous Proposition.

 To show that the differential respects the comodule structure it suffices to check this on generators of the commutative algebra.
 This is clear for decorations $e_\alpha^i$ and for tadpoles $s^{ii}$.
-For edges connecting different vertices let us do the verification for $s^{12}\in \pdGra_M(2)$ for simplicity of notation.
-We have the following commutative diagram:
+For edges connecting different vertices let us do the verification for $s^{12}\in \pdGra_V(2)$ for simplicity of notation.
+The only non-trivial commutative diagram to check if the following:

-, where the vertical arrows correspond to the differential and the horizontal ones to the coaction. \end{proof}
+where the vertical arrows correspond to the differential and the horizontal ones to the coaction. \end{proof}